Clubs and Organizations

 - Asian Student Alliance is an affinity group that seeks to make a stronger and friendly Asian community within SPA.

-- Black and Brown Student Union (BBSU) is an affinity group for Black and Latinx identifying students at SPA.
+- Black Student Union (BSU) is an affinity group for Black identifying students at SPA.

 - Common Ground connects and celebrates Black, Indigenous, and People of Color (BIPOC) students.
 Build connections and support through meaningful conversations about your SPA experience.